 Google+ to those already mentioned.
 Our agency has clearly understood that it’s no longer sufficient to cover traditional media (newspapers, radio and television) but today, multifunctionality is required and the internet is a major factor.
 Through our database consisting of 1, 300 journalists, among them: section editors, news managers and editors, we release relevant information about our brands, as well as additional material (photo galleries, videos and audios) – all with the purpose of enriching the work of our contacts.

-With the objective of learning more about the communication between our consumers and participating in the conversation, Lead Image analyzes the information emerging in social networks about our customers, competitors and major topics of interest.
+With the objective of learning more about the communication between our consumers and participating in the conversation, Lead Image analyses the information emerging in social networks about our customers, competitors and major topics of interest.
 Subsequently, Lead Image delivers statistics and data about trends, consumer behaviors and the impacts of PR campaigns to its clients.

 We think that social media let us reach out to people more directly, via Twitter and Facebook and an ever-growing array of new platforms.
 It used to be B2B and B2C but now it’s B2P, with P standing for people.
 Social media cuts across channels and is all about engaging with individuals, holding conversations not relying on press releases and launches.
 Thus, social and digital media have a priority in our day-to-day planning with all the customers using social and digital channels.